 Key Update Interval: Select the interval (in seconds) during which the key will be valid.

 RADIUS Server: Enter the IP address of the RADIUS server.
-Click the DAP-2690.
+Click External if the

-External if the RADIUS server is on your network or Internal if you are using the RADIUS server on
+RADIUS server is on your network or Internal if you are using the